zama-ai/tfhe-rs/tfhe/docs/configuration/gpu-acceleration/zk-pok.md

 ```

 {% hint style="info" %}
-When built with `--features=gpu-experimental-zk`, the `build_with_proof_packed` and `verify_and_expand` calls in this same code will automatically use the GPU for proof generation, verification, and ciphertext expansion.
+When built with `--features=gpu-zk`, the `build_with_proof_packed` and `verify_and_expand` calls in this same code will automatically use the GPU for proof generation, verification, and ciphertext expansion.
 If built with `--features=gpu`, only ciphertext expansion will be accelerated by the GPU.
 No code changes are required.
 {% endhint %}

 ## Benchmark